 Additional Time Off

 The College may grant up to 2 additional paid days off work depending upon the employee's circumstances, including the travel distance to the funeral, the required involvement of the employee in the funeral arrangements, and other extenuating factors.
-When such extenuating circumstances exist, the employee should request up to 2 additional paid days off work through his/her supervisor or the Assistant Director or Director, Human Resources.
+When such extenuating circumstances exist, the employee should request up to 2 additional paid days off work through their supervisor or the Associate Director or Associate Vice President for Human Resources.

 Paid days off work for bereavement are to be taken at the time of the death or the funeral except as noted above.

-If additional time is needed, the employee may request to use earned vacation days (non - exempt employees may also request to use personal days).
-An unpaid personal leave of absence may be granted, at the discretion of the College.
-Requests for unpaid personal leave are to be made through the supervisor and the Assistant/Associate Director or Associate Vice President, Human Resources.
+If additional time is needed, the employee may request to use earned vacation days (non-exempt employees may also request to use personal days).
+An unpaid personal leave of absence may be granted at the discretion of the College.
+Requests for unpaid personal leave are to be made through the supervisor and the Associate Director or Associate Vice President for Human Resources.

 Policy Maintained by: Human Resources, Associate Vice President